Kyoto Protocol: Flexibility mechanisms

-The Protocol defines three "flexibility mechanisms" that can be used by Annex I Parties in meeting their emission limitation commitments.
+The Protocol defines three "Flexibility Mechanisms" that can be used by Annex I Parties in meeting their emission limitation commitments.
 The flexibility mechanisms are International Emissions Trading (IET), the Clean Development Mechanism (CDM), and Joint Implementation (JI).
 IET allows Annex I Parties to "trade" their emissions (Assigned Amount Units, AAUs, or "allowances" for short).

 The economic basis for providing this flexibility is that the marginal cost of reducing (or abating) emissions differs among countries.
 "Marginal cost" is the cost of abating the last tonne of CO_{2}-eq for an Annex I/non-Annex I Party.
 At the time of the original Kyoto targets, studies suggested that the flexibility mechanisms could reduce the overall (aggregate) cost of meeting the targets.
 Studies also showed that national losses in Annex I gross domestic product (GDP) could be reduced by the use of the flexibility mechanisms.

 The CDM and JI are called "project-based mechanisms", in that they generate emission reductions from projects.
 The difference between IET and the project-based mechanisms is that IET is based on the setting of a quantitative restriction of emissions, while the CDM and JI are based on the idea of "production" of emission reductions.
 The CDM is designed to encourage production of emission reductions in non-Annex I Parties, while JI encourages production of emission reductions in Annex I Parties.

 The production of emission reductions generated by the CDM and JI can be used by Annex I Parties in meeting their emission limitation commitments.
 The emission reductions produced by the CDM and JI are both measured against a hypothetical baseline of emissions that would have occurred in the absence of a particular emission reduction project.
-The emission reductions produced by the CDM are called Certified Emission Reductions (CERs); reductions produced by JI are called Emission Reduction Units (ERUs).
+The emission reductions produced by the CDM are called Certified emission reductions (CERs); reductions produced by JI are called emission reduction units (ERUs).
 The reductions are called "credits" because they are emission reductions credited against a hypothetical baseline of emissions.

 Only emission reduction projects that do not involve using nuclear energy are eligible for accreditation under the CDM, in order to prevent nuclear technology exports from becoming the default route for obtaining credits under the CDM.

 Each Annex I country is required to submit an annual report of inventories of all anthropogenic greenhouse gas emissions from sources and removals from sinks under UNFCCC and the Kyoto Protocol.
 These countries nominate a person (called a "designated national authority") to create and manage its greenhouse gas inventory.
 Virtually all of the non-Annex I countries have also established a designated national authority to manage their Kyoto obligations, specifically the "CDM process".
 This determines which GHG projects they wish to propose for accreditation by the CDM Executive Board.

 International emissions trading

-A number of emissions trading schemes (ETS) have been, or are planned to be, implemented.